-A career exchange is often made out to be like a glamorous makeover — a blasé “before” photo converted to a stunning “after” in a smooth magazine.
+A career exchange is often made to be like a glamorous makeover — a blasé “before” photo converted to a stunning “after” in a smooth magazine.
 But simply as we never see the paintings that go into a magazine makeover (the gym sweats, the shapewear, the layers of makeup, the $500 haircut), we hardly ever listen about the hustle and sweat that is going into a career change.

 So permit’s peel all of the appropriate projections and shiny Instagram filters again and take a sincere look at the messy center of a career exchange, that unglamorous adventure from beginning to fulfillment.